Murad Saeed launches Pakistan Post mobile application

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad : Federal Minister for Postal Services Murad Saeed Saturday inaugurated the Pakistan Post Mobile Application for services featuring complaint handling, track and trace, e-commerce, delivery, parcel collect, complaints, tariff, post office locations, post codes and information about postal services.
+Islamabad: Federal Minister for Postal Services Murad Saeed on Saturday inaugurated the Pakistan Post Mobile Application for services featuring complaint handling, track and trace, e-commerce, delivery, parcel collect, complaints, tariff, post office locations, post codes and information about postal services.

 Talking to media persons after the launch of the mobile application here at ECO Postal Staff College, the minister said he was committed to take complaints seriously for improvement of services and performance of the department.